PintaProject/user-guide/docs/select_overview.md

   After using the  **Select All** a dotted line selection encompases the outter edge of the whole image.

-  If you originally had selected a sq portion of the image and you select **Invert Selection** everything except the ellipse portion would be selected as can be seen in the example below.
+  If you originally had selected a rectangle portion of the image and you select **Invert Selection** everything except the rectangle portion would be selected as can be seen in the example below.

   ![Before invert](img/invertbefore.png)